This study is currently not recruiting participants.

 The above information is not intended to contain all considerations relevant to a potential participation in a clinical trial.

-• Who can participate: Children from birth to 12 years old with achondroplasia and a confirmed mutation in the FGFR3 gene can participate.
-Participants must be able to perform study procedures, and consent must be given by parents or legal representatives.
+• Who can participate: Children from birth up to 12 years with Achondroplasia and a confirmed FGFR3 gene mutation may be eligible.
+Parental or legal representative consent is required.

-• Study timelines: The study will last 275 weeks.
+• Study timelines: The study will last up to approximately 275 weeks.